Your Studio and You

-Your Studio and You is a 1995 American comedy short film created by Matt Stone and Trey Parker for Universal Pictures and commissioned by comedic filmmaker David Zucker.
+Your Studio and You is a 1995 American comedy short film created by Matt Stone and Trey Parker.
+The two made it for Universal Pictures and commissioned by comedic filmmaker David Zucker.
 It was to be played at a party Seagram threw for its employees acquired as a result of its Universal take-over.
 It parodies the style of 1950s educational films such as Duck and Cover, while poking fun at Universal and its talent.
 It was shot in the Universal Studios Lot, and it runs approximately 14 minutes.